 Here are the most popular science-themed subscription boxes that make perfect science gifts for kids:

-- Kiwi Crates – These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
+- Kiwi Crates—These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
 We received this as a gift last year, and my kids run to the mailbox on the day it’s due to arrive every month.
 From toddlers to preschoolers and grade schoolers to tweens (and beyond!), these boxes come custom tailored for every age group.
-To get 30% off your first Kiwi Crate subscription box, click here and use the coupon code SHARE30.
-(Ages 0-16)
+To get your first Kiwi Crate subscription box for $4.95, click here and use the coupon code GIFT.
+(Ages 0-18)

 - Little Passports: Science Expeditions—Every month, kids get a real-life scientific mystery in the mail.
 Then they solve the mystery through science experiments and hands-on STEM activities.
 (Ages 9+)